zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-upgrade-ui/em-fleet-maintenance-upgrade-ui.md

    Here, we see that the dp has successfully installed new Oracle home.

-## Task 7: Migrate Listener to New Upgraded home
+## Task 8: Migrate Listener to New Upgraded home

-1. In the above task 6, we had submitted migrate listener already.
-If this needs to be submitted separately, then we had to uncheck migrate listener task ( review step 3 of previous task).
+1. In the above task 7, we had submitted migrate listener.
+If this operation needs to be submitted separately, then we had to uncheck migrate listener in task 6 (review step 2 of previous task).
 As we have already submitted the dp to migrate listener, we can now change its schedule to run immediately.
 Navigate to  ***Enterprise >> Provisioning and Patching >> Procedure Activity*** and select migrate dp.

 Click on reschedule.
 ![](images/50.png " ")